Akshitagupta299/Voice-Avatar-Generator/README.md

 ---

-🛠️ Tech Stack
+## 🛠️ Tech Stack
--> Frontend: HTML, CSS, JavaScript, Bootstrap
+### Frontend: HTML, CSS, JavaScript, Bootstrap
--> Backend: Flask (Python)
+### Backend: Flask (Python)
--> Models:
+### Models:
-- OpenAI Whisper – for speech-to-text conversion
+a.
+OpenAI Whisper – for speech-to-text conversion
-- Stable Diffusion – for avatar generation
+b.
+Stable Diffusion – for avatar generation

 ---

-📌 To-Do / Future Enhancements
+## 📌 To-Do / Future Enhancements
-- 🗣️ Add lip-sync animation (mouth movement)
+a. 🗣️ Add lip-sync animation (mouth movement)
-- 🌍 Add multilingual support for voice input
+b. 🌍 Add multilingual support for voice input
-- 🧵 Allow avatar customization (hairstyle, accessories)
+c. 🧵 Allow avatar customization (hairstyle, accessories)
-- 🎬 Support for short animated avatar clips
+d. 🎬 Support for short animated avatar clips

 ---

-🤝 Contributing
+## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.

 ## 📄 License
 This project is open-source and available under the MIT License.

-🙌 Acknowledgements
+## 🙌 Acknowledgements
 - OpenAI for Whisper
 - Hugging Face for Stable Diffusion pipeline
 - FFmpeg for media processing